Blog>Expert Advice>Top 6 jobs to do in spring

 As the most exposed part of your house, your roof takes the brunt of bad weather.
 That's why it's important to regularly check it for disrepair.
 For example, if there are any missing or loose roof tiles, slates or flashings.

 As a safety precaution, we always recommend hiring a professional to check your roof for you.
-With the utilisation of new technology such as drones, getting your roof checked thoroughly has never been easier.
+With new technology such as drones, getting your roof checked has never been easier.
 Find out more about hiring a drone surveyor.

 Check out our roof repair cost guide for more information.